mindofai/mindofai.github.io/_posts/2017-05-28-Trying Out Xamarin Live Player.md

 Apparently, you can't pair your device with Visual Studio unless you have a Xamarin Project opened.
 So, let's open any or create a Xamarin Project.
 In my case, I've already created my own.

 # Pair Device to Visual Studio
 Once you have a Xamarin project opened in your Visual Studio, we can now pair our device with Visual Studio.
 To do this, select Tools > Xamarin Live Player > Manage Devices.
-This will open this popup:
+It will open this popup:

 <img src="{{site.baseurl}}/XLP-9.png"/>